skeept/dotvim/notused_plugins/ferret/README.md

 Ferret is written and maintained by Greg Hurrell <greg@hurrell.net>.

-The idea for vim-dispatch integration was taken from Miles Sterrett's ack.vim plug-in (https://github.com/mileszs/ack.vim).

 Other contributors that have submitted patches include (in alphabetical order):

 - Daniel Silva